From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel self-bootstrapping paradigm to address the core challenge in visual dubbing: the absence of paired real-world training data.
-We argue that instead of relying on masked inpainting, visual dubbing should be reframed as a well-conditioned video-to-video editing task.
-Built upon this paradigm, we present \textbf{\methodname{}}, a context-rich dubbing framework, where a DiT model that first acts as a generator to create its own ideal training pairs with complete visual context, and then as an editor that learns from this curated data.
-This process is further refined by a timestep-adaptive multi-phase learning strategy that disentangles the learning of structure, lips, and texture, enhancing final output quality.
-Extensive experiments on standard datasets and our new challenging benchmark, \benchname{}, demonstrate that our method achieves state-of-the-art results. \methodname{} shows exceptional robustness in complex, in-the-wild scenarios, significantly outperforming prior works.
-We believe this work not only sets a new standard for visual dubbing but also offers a valuable insight for other conditional video editing tasks where paired data is scarce.
+In this paper, we introduce a generative bootstrapping paradigm to address the core challenge in visual dubbing: the scarcity of paired data differing only in lip motion.
+By repurposing a mask-guided model to synthesize high-fidelity pseudo-pairs, we finally bootstrap a robust mask-free video dubber.
+This design fundamentally eliminates mask-induced artifacts, such as boundary leakage and identity drift.
+The training is further bolstered by a timestep-adaptive multi-phase strategy that disentangles the optimization of global structure, lip motion, and fine-grained texture, ensuring high-fidelity output.
+Experiments on standard datasets and our challenging \benchname{} demonstrate that we achieve state-of-the-art results with superior robustness in complex, in-the-wild scenarios.
+Beyond visual dubbing, we believe this framework offers valuable insights for other conditional video editing tasks where paired supervision is scarce.